USA / USD

 9 September 2021

-Annex SL (sometimes incorrectly called Annex L) is the current standardized format for ISO's management system standards.
+Learn about Annex SL, the standardized format for ISO management system standards.
+Discover its structure, benefits, and which ISO standards use it.
 The high-level structure simplifies the implementation of multiple standards within an organization.

 The aim of Annex SL is to create consistency and alignment between ISO's various management standards.
 This creates efficiencies when integrating two or more standards.
 And for the technical committees working on the standards, the harmonized approach streamlines the development and periodic revision.